Bismuth: Element Properties And Uses

 How is bismuth usually extracted from its ores?

-Most of the bismuth produced today comes as a by-product from the refining of other metals, especially lead, copper, and tin, by advanced hydrometallurgical and purification techniques.
+Most of the bismuth produced today comes as a by-product from the refining of other metals, especially lead, copper, and tin, through advanced hydrometallurgical and purification techniques.

 In what common products is bismuth used?